Mikeflames/pdc_ceph_files/report.rst

 * Finally, you have a connection to the cluster through PDC.
 ------------------------------------------------
-Functions Used for Storing the PDC Server data :
+Functions Used for Storing the PDC Server data and metadata :
 ------------------------------------------------
 PDC_Server_rados_write() :
 ------------------